aenagy/encode_decode_base64_PowerShell5/README.md

 * `https://stackoverflow.com/a/60671753`

 ## Usage

 This PowerShell script was created and tested with version 5.1 on Windows 10.
-This version of PowerShell was chosen as some environments don't allow users to install/upgrade to PowerShell 7+.
+This version of PowerShell was chosen as some environments don't allow users to install/upgrade to a later version.

 If/when/maybe I have time I will test on other platforms such as Ubuntu.